k4kfh/qucs_s-help/source/libraries/index.md

 Example of what a successfully-created Library would look like.
 This example shows a library ``ExampleLibrary`` containing a single part, ``voltage-divider``.
 The Library has been set up as a _User Library_, which means it's available in all QUCS-S projects opened on this PC.
 See the next section for more information on this.
 ```

-### Example: Creating a New Library from SPICE .MODEL Data with QucsConv
+### Example: Creating a New Library from SPICE Data with the "Convert Data File" utility (QucsConv)

 TODO: Write about using QucsConv